“Without elegance of the heart, there is no elegance.” Yves Saint-Laurent

 What is a bitch?

-Women can be very nasty between each other and these things unfortunately happen everywhere.
+Etymology done, what is a bitch nowadays?
+Women can be very nasty between each other and these things, unfortunately, happen everywhere.
 Is it in some women’s DNA?
 I don’t know but what I do believe is that when I meet one I can immediately feel the insecurity and the lack of confidence in her and certainly a lack of femininity.

 But quickly I understood that this type of behaviour, being very comfortable with people and being “bien dans sa peau” (feeling good about yourself) could make some women jealous.